 The instant brief builds on that research foundation.
-It looks at the experiences of Wisconsin and Michigan, both of which have recently passed rightto-work laws, among other changes to their collective bargaining regime for state and local government employees.
-While the events in these states have generated significant attention, neither provides enough data to determine the impact of right to work on union viability.
-In fact, some high-ranking Michigan union officials appear to reject the Harris dissenters' theory that unions cannot survive in a rightto-work environment.
+It looks at the experiences of Wisconsin and Michigan, both of which have recently passed public-sector right-to-work laws, among other changes to their collective bargaining regime for state and local government employees.
+While the events in these states have generated significant attention, neither provides enough data to determine the impact of right-to-work on union viability.
+In fact, some high-ranking Michigan union officials appear to reject the Harris dissenters' theory that unions cannot survive in a right-to-work environment.